gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'sign_key_parameters' is a CBOR array.
 Its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}} (REQ5).

   * 'pub_key_enc' takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
-Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote an encoding that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format of authentication credential that MUST explicitly provide the public key as well as the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

-     At the time of writing this specification, acceptable public key encodings are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-Further encodings may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.
+     At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.

      \[ As to CWTs and CCSs, the COSE Header Parameters 'kcwt' and 'kccs' are under pending registration requested by draft-ietf-lake-edhoc. \]